Purkinje cell number decreases in the adult female rat cerebellum following exposure to 900 MHz electromagnetic field

 "limitations": [

-"Sample size not reported in the provided abstract.",
+"Sample size not stated in the abstract",

 ],